ketchley/tdm-workshop/module-3.md

 From the Wheaton College Lexomics Department Website:

-“Lexos is a web-based tool to help you explore your favorite corpus of digitized texts.
+>Lexos is a web-based tool to help you explore your favorite corpus of digitized texts.
 Our primary motivation is to help you find the explorer spirit as you apply computational and statistical probes to your favorite collection of texts.
-Lexos provides a workflow of effective practices so you are mindful of the many decisions made in your experimental methods.”
+Lexos provides a workflow of effective practices so you are mindful of the many decisions made in your experimental methods.

 **Instructions:**